anneliesq/politcal-psych-blog/content/post/2023-11-05-week-8-symbolic-politics/index.md

 **Date**: For dates after the killing, police favorability was log odds 0.002 lower (become more favorable) for each unit increase in days, holding ideology constant.
 That means that as days progressed, police became more favorable.

-Interpreting the intercepts, we see that when all variables as zero, the very favorable \| somewhat favorable towards the police intercept has an odds of very favorable towards the police of -1.234.
+The intercepts are the expected odds when other variables are zero.
+For example, the very favorable \|\
+somewhat favorable intercept (1\|2) is -1.234.
+This is the expected log-odds of having a "very favorable" attitude towards the police, when other variables are zero.